 Williams and his foundation originally sought to honor Gold Star Families with a monument in his community in West Virginia.
 That idea has since grown to include more than 85 monuments established and more than 75 projects underway in all 50 U.S. states and 1 U.S. territory.
 “It is healing to have the memorial in Fishers,” Nowak said.
 “I will be forever grateful to all the people who worked diligently to make it happen.
 It will be a place my family and I will visit and perhaps shed a tear or two, and continue the lifelong process of adjusting to a life without Bobby’s earthly embrace.”

-“I am proud, beyond measure, that the good people of Fishers have dedicated themselves not only to remembering our brave, fallen heroes, but also their families,” Nowak said at the Memorial Day ceremony.
+“I am proud, beyond measure, that the good people of Fishers have dedicated themselves not only to remembering our brave, fallen heroes, but also their families,” Nowak said.
 “May all who visit this memorial be comforted by its presence.”

 Learn more about the Gold Star Families Memorial Monument.